How to Make An Engaging and Effective Training Video

 In order to make great training videos, its vital to always put the audience first and thinking about their point of view.

-After identifying and selecting your audience, choosing the training video you want to create is the next step.
-With the different types of training videos mentioned previously, you have a variety of options to choose from depending on your audience’s expectations and available resources (time and money), information to share and stakeholders.
+After identifying and selecting your audience, choosing type of training video you want to create is the next step.
+The type of video depends on your goals and subject being covered.

 As a creator, you can envision what the video looks like and what features and scenes you would like to see included.
 However, bringing this vision to life requires preparation before recording the video.
 The prep work involves committing the ideas and scenes from your mind to paper to create a script and storyboard.

-A video script is the blueprint you use when you create training videos.
+A video script is your blueprint for a winning video.
 A well-written script is an effective tool in ensuring that the training video contains the relevant information and is organized and easy to understand for learners.

 To write a script, you can begin with these basics: